DivergentClouds/expanse/spec.md

 ## Comments

-Comments are preceded by a semicolon and last until the end of the line.
+Comments are preceded by a two forward slashes and last until the end of the line.

 ```
-; this is a comment
+// this is a comment
 ```

 ## Other Notes